cloudberrydb/cloudberrydb-site/docs/cbdb-vs-gp-features.md

 :::info

-In the following tables, ✅ means support, and ❌ means no support.
+- In the following tables, ✅ means support, and ❌ means no support.
+- The feature comparison in the following tables is based on Greenplum 7 Beta.3.

 :::